Nullpo/menemize/README.md

 });,
 ```

-Why avoiding IFs in error handling is good?
+Why is it good to avoid IFs in error handling ?
 -------------------------------------------

-Because, if you transform your IFs in objects, you can avoid repeated code, using project prototypes, module pattern or
+Because if you transform your IFs in objects, you can avoid repeated code, using project prototypes, module pattern or
 ES6 classes! ;).

 ```javascript